GeorgeDavila/OpenCV_Various/README.md

 And that's it!
 You can adjust parameters such as font used and image size (in resized_dimensions variable).
 Lines 187-189 let you choose the display option between vertical, horizontal, and square (see demo pics below).

+Indices are given in the bit of red text, may be too small here but is clear in the program.

 square display with pic1.jpg as filler, can replace with a logo or whatever or just leave blank.
 Square mostly usefule for large sets of cameras. ie if you have 100 camera feeds you can cram it into a 10x10.
 ![img_Source](accessAndIndexAllCameras/showAllCameras_square_demo_output.jpg)